-Number of Valid Data 6 Number of Detected Data Number of Distinct Detected Data Number of Non-Detect Data Percent Non-Detects 83.33%
+General Statistics 1 Number of Detected Data 6 Number of Valid Data 5 Number of Non-Detect Data 1 Number of Distinct Detected Data 83.33% Percent Non-Detects

 Warning: Only one distinct data value was detected!
 ProUCL (or any other software) should not be used on such a data set!
 It is suggested to use alternative site specific values determined by the Project Team to estimate environmental parameters (e.g., EPC, BTV).